Pundalik Naik: Awards

 He was awarded the Sahitya Akademi Award in Konkani for his work, Chowrang, in 1984, by Sahitya Akademi, India's National Academy of Letters.
 He was awarded the Gomant Sharda Puraskar for Lifetime Achievement in 2010.

-He has edited an anthology, Chowrang, for which he got the Sahitya Akademi Award in 1984.
-Besides, he has been bestowed the AIR's Playwright Award (1986, 1987), the Paters Award of the Australian Academy of Broadcasting and Science (1988), the Government of Goa award for children's drama (1975), and the Konkani Bhasha Mandal Prize.
+He has also been bestowed the AIR's Playwright Award (1986, 1987), the Paters Award of the Australian Academy of Broadcasting and Science (1988), the Government of Goa award for children's drama (1975), and the Konkani Bhasha Mandal Prize.
 In 2013, the Sangeet Natak Akademi award came on account of his contribution to Indian theatre as a playwright.